ibm-cloud-docs/transit-gateway/delete-connection.md

 ```
 {: pre}

-## Deleting a connection using the API
+## Deleting a connection with the API
 {: #deleting-connections-api}
 {: api}

 After the specified connection is detached, entities still within the transit gateway will no longer be able to communicate directly to it through the IBM Cloud private backbone.
 {: note}

-You can delete a connection using the API.
+You can delete a connection with the API.

 ### Request
 {: #deleting-connections-api-request}

-To delete a connection using the API, set the following parameters:
+To delete a connection with the API, set the following parameters:

 |Path Parameters|Details|
 |--|--|